Meningococcal Invasive Disease

 Recent Texas Trends

-For the past five years the number of meningococcal disease cases for Texas have ranged from 55 reports in 2007 to 30 reports in 2011.
+For the past five years the numbers of meningococcal disease cases for Texas have ranged from 70 reports in 2008 to 37 reports in 2012.
 The highest number of the N. meningitidis was reported in 2008, - 70 cases.
-On average we expect approximately 53 cases to be reported every year.
+On average we expect approximately 50 cases to be reported every year.

 Since 2006, the highest percentage of cases have been reported in the following age (by years) groups: 16.6% in the 60 and over age group, 16.3% in the 20 to 29 age group, and 13.8% in the under 1 age group.